Last Update: September 2023. Previous version

 7. SECURITY OF PERSONAL DATA

 The Internet is not a secure medium.
 However, we have put in place a range of security procedures, as set out in this Privacy Notice.
-Where you have been allocated an account, this area is protected by your user name and password, which you should never divulge to anyone else.
+Where you have been allocated a profile in the Merchant Dashboard, this area is protected by your user name and password, which you should never divulge to anyone else.

 Please be aware that communications over the Internet, such as emails/webmails, are not secure unless they have been encrypted.
 Your communications may route through a number of countries before being delivered.
 This is the nature of the World Wide Web/Internet.
 We cannot accept responsibility for any unauthorised access or loss of personal information that is beyond our control.